Danum Valley Conservation Area

 Danum Valley is your gateway to experience the ancient tropical rainforest which is set in the district of Lahad Datu, Sabah.
 The area covers 438sq km tract that is left unlogged solely for conservation hence making it known as the Danum Valley Conservation Area.

 The Danum Valley Conservation Area is a spacious paradise not just for amphibians, birds, reptiles and mammals but also home to different species of flora and fauna.
-Keen naturalists or holiday makers have the opportunity to experience this mystical jungle either by staying a few nights at the Danum Valley Field Center or the Borneo Rainforest Lodge.
+Keen naturalists or holiday makers have the opportunity to experience this mystical jungle either by staying a few nights at the Danum Valley Field Center, the Borneo Rainforest Lodge, Kawag, Infapro or Taliwas

 Tours and Accommodation in Danum Valley